-If you look in the Keywords panel, you'll see that Adobe has already included some keyword categories (Adobe calls them parent keywords), including Events, People, and Places, each with some of the most common keywords associated with these categories as subkeywords (for example, under Events, the default keywords are Birthday, Graduation, and Wedding).
+You'll see that Adobe has already included some keyword categories (Adobe calls them parent keywords), including Events, People, and Places, each with some of the most common keywords associated with these categories as subkeywords (for example, under Events, the default keywords are Birthday, Graduation, and Wedding).
 These default keywords are just there to basically give you an idea of how keywords and subkeywords work, and to give you a starting place, but the real power comes from you creating and applying your own keywords.

 Any keywords that you've assigned to a photo will appear in the Keywords panel.
-For example, when you look in the Keywords panel here, you'll see the generic keywords (Auto Show, Automotive, Classic Cars) I added after I imported photos I took at a classic car show.
-If I click on one of those photos, two things happen in the Keywords panel: (1) at the top of the panel, it displays all the keywords assigned to that photo, and (2) down in the list of keywords a checkmark will appear beside each keyword assigned to that selected photo, as shown here (we actually use the term "tagged," as in, "That photo is tagged with Auto Show and Automotive."
+For example, when you look in the Keywords panel here, you'll see the generic keywords (Air Show, Aviation) I added after I imported photos I took at an air show.
+If I click on one of those photos, two things happen in the Keywords panel: (1) at the top of the panel, it displays all the keywords assigned to that photo, and (2) down in the list of keywords a checkmark will appear beside each keyword assigned to that selected photo, as shown here (we actually use the term "tagged," as in, "That photo is tagged with Air Show and Aviation."
 It's important to use slang like this to build "street cred" with the kids-I mean, your colleagues).

 The problem is, generic keywords will only get you so far.
-Here's why: Let's say that you're working on a client project and you need a photo of a classic car you remember shooting at a car show.
-Well, you could look in your Car Show folder, but there could easily be hundreds, or even thousands, of photos in that folder.
-Instead, to narrow your search, you could go to the Filter panel and click on the keyword Classic Cars, and now all the shots you took of classic cars would appear.
-That's nice, but what if there are 621 shots you took of classic cars (as shown here)?
+Here's why: Let's say that you're working on a client project and you need a photo of a jet you remember shooting at an air show.
+Well, you could look in your Air Show folder, but there could easily be hundreds, or even thousands, of photos in that folder.
+Instead, to narrow your search, you could go to the Filter panel (I nested it here with the Metadata and Keywords panels; it's normally found in the left side panels of the Essentials workspace) and click on the keyword Air Show, and now all the shots you took of jets would appear.
+That's nice, but what if there are 621 shots you took of jets (as shown here)?
 You'll need to narrow your search further, but you really can't, because you only assigned these generic keywords.